Landis Gores

-Landis Gores (August 31, 1919 – March 18, 1991) was an American architect, born in Cincinnati, Ohio.
-Landis was known for his modernist Gores Pavilion, the Gores Family House, and the House for All Seasons.
+Landis Gores (August 31, 1919 – March 18, 1991) was an American architect.
+Born in Cincinnati, Ohio, he was known for his modernist Gores Pavilion, the Gores Family House, and the House for All Seasons.

 Early life

-After growing up in the Midwest and graduating summa cum laude from Princeton in 1939, Gores continued his education at Harvard Graduate School of Design.
-In Landis's opinion, Harvard had the best architectural department.
-While at Harvard, Landis became close with fellow student Philip Johnson and professor Marcel Breuer, who would all later become members of the Harvard Five modern architectural group (which included John Johansen and Eliot Noyes).
+Gores grew up in the Midwest and graduated summa cum laude from Princeton in 1939, before continuing his education at the Harvard Graduate School of Design, which he selected for its architectural department.
+While at Harvard, Landis became close with fellow student Philip Johnson and professor Marcel Breuer, who would all later become members of the Harvard Five modern architectural group (which also included John Johansen and Eliot Noyes).

-After graduating in 1942, he served in World War II and trained at Camp Ritchie, which qualifies him as one of the Ritchie Boys.
+After graduating in 1942, he served in World War II and trained at Camp Ritchie, making him one of the Ritchie Boys.
 Gores took part in a top-secret operation known as Ultra, which broke the code of the German high command.
 By the time he completed active duty he had been awarded both the Legion of Merit and the Order of the British Empire.
 He continued on in the United States Army Reserve at the rank of Major.